-Though he didn’t realize it at first, the challenging ideas he was exposed to in his Freshman Inquiry (FRINQ) class would change his career goals.
+Though he didn’t realize it at first, the challenging ideas he was exposed to in his First Year Inquiry (FRINQ) class would change his career goals.
 “I took a race and social justice themed FRINQ class, and it ended up being my favorite class.
 It made me aware of a lot of systemic issues.”
-Freshman and Sophomore Inquiry classes are part of PSU’s unique University Studies program, which uses theme-based classes and an interdisciplinary approach to get students involved with peers and the larger Portland community.
+First Year and Sophomore Inquiry classes are part of PSU’s unique University Studies program, which uses theme-based classes and an interdisciplinary approach to get students involved with peers and the larger Portland community.

 It didn’t take long for Nabin to be a force for positive change.

 Nabin began working as a Peer Mentor in the Diversity Scholarship program, serving as a resource for other students.
 He realized that if he was going to make getting an education more equitable, he needed to earn a graduate degree.
 With the support of TRIO, his advisor and faculty, Nabin applied to PSU’s Educational Leadership & Policy program.
 Now, he’s working toward his Master of Education degree and is specializing in Leadership for Sustainability Education.